jpmorganchase/Phantom/docs/user/network.rst

     agents = players + [dealer]

-Next we create our network.
-We must pass in a :class:`Resolver` class instance along with our list of agents.
+Next we create our network with the list of agents.
+By default a :class:`BatchResolver` is used as the message resolver.
+Alternatively a custom :class:`Resolver` class instance can be provided.

 .. code-block:: python